-Today is the third of seven (I added one) posts for the 100 Quilts for Kids Quilt Along.
-If you missed the first two posts, you can find them here: Quilt Along Introduction & Materials + Cutting Instructions.
+Today is the third post for the 100 Quilts for Kids Quilt Along.
+All of the posts can be found here:

 I have three goals for this Quilt Along: 1.
 Have fun 2.
 Don’t think (too much) while sewing.
 3. Donate your quilt!
 Totally achievable, right?
 That’s what summer sewing is all about